farmaan12/linearregressionmodel/README.md

 After adding up this information the system will let you know if you are eligbile to get an admission for abroad studies.

+To check this work live deployed in heroku - https://murmuring-brushlands-07980.herokuapp.com/

-To check this work live - https://damp-brook-54113.herokuapp.com/
+To check this work live deployed in GCP - https://linearregressiongcp.df.r.appspot.com/

 ![](https://github.com/farmaan12/linearregressionmodel/blob/main/Capture.PNG)